Organize a

 How to Run a Successful Community Event

-- Set a goal in pounds, or aim to fill a lobby, lunchroom, office or corporate vehicle.
+• How much are you aiming to collect?
+Set a goal in pounds, or aim to fill a lobby, lunchroom, office, or corporate vehicle.

-- We recommend that you help educate your donors to check expiry dates and to sort the food in designated boxes that we provide.
-This way your donors can see what items are needed most.
+• We recommend sorting food in the designated boxes that we provide.
+This way, your donors can see what items are needed most.

-- We can only pick up collections greater than 300 pounds, that’s about 30 grocery bags, but we always appreciate collections being dropped off at our warehouse or a local fire station.
+• We pick up collections greater than 300 pounds (about 30 grocery bags), but we always appreciate collections being dropped off at our warehouse or a local fire station.

-- Encourage people to donate our Most Needed Food Items.
+• Encourage people to donate our Most Needed Food Items and check expiry dates.

-- Use facts about Burlington Food Bank to promote your drive by visiting the ‘Learn’ page.
+• Use facts about the Burlington Food Bank to promote your drive by visiting our ‘Learn’ page.

-- Advertise your drive on Facebook, Twitter or other social media sites.
-Be sure to tag us in your posts.
+• Advertise your drive on Instagram, Facebook, or other social media sites.
+Be sure to tag us in your posts @burlfoodbank.

-- Send us photos or video from this a previous event.
+• Send us photos or videos from a previous event.

-- Your description and formatting may be edited in order for it to fit our requirements.
+• Your description and formatting may be edited to fit our requirements.

 Please bring your donations to: